All-in-one Concepts Versus Modular Concepts

-Ref.: encyclopedia articles on semiconductor saturable absorber mirrors (SESAMs), dispersion compensation, ultrafast lasers, high-power lasers, master oscillator power amplifier, mode-locked fiber lasers; Spotlight 2008-06-20
+Ref.: encyclopedia articles on semiconductor saturable absorber mirrors (SESAMs), dispersion compensation, ultrafast lasers, high-power lasers, master oscillator power amplifier, mode-locked fiber lasers; The Photonics Spotlight 2008-06-20

 Particularly in bulk lasers, we often use different parts for including different functions: a laser crystal for providing the laser gain, a SESAM for passive mode locking, a prism pair for dispersion compensation, etc. Sometimes, it is possible to combine two or even more functions in a single part, thus reducing the overall number of parts.
 Developments in this direction are often considered a great thing, but this all-in-one approach deserves some critical thought.
 Here, I do this for several example cases and also draw some general conclusions.